KFOR conducts joint force protection exercise at Camp Bondsteel

 |Downloads:

-This work, KFOR conducts joint force protection exercise at Camp Bondsteel [Image 16 of 16], by SSG Tawny Schmit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KFOR conducts joint force protection exercise at Camp Bondsteel, by SSG Tawny Schmit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT